 One possible reason is loud ambient noise, which you may not be able to adequately drown out with your voice.
 If these noises come from the audience, the solution may be intuitively obvious; you can simply ask them to keep quiet.
 If the noise comes from outside the room, a better soundproofing of the walls, windows and doors may provide the solution.

 Another potential reason for poor speech intelligibility can be the room acoustics.
-In particular, the reverberation time RT60, which is influenced by hard, sound-reflecting surfaces such as walls, windows, tables, etc., is of great interest here.
+In particular, the Reverberation Time RT, which is influenced by hard, sound-reflecting surfaces such as walls, windows, tables, etc., is of great interest here.
 If the reverberating sound is too dominant compared with the direct sound, the intelligibility of the speech suffers.
 In such a case, two counter-measures may be helpful:

 - Reinforcement of direct sound: this can be by the appropriate placement and directivity of loudspeakers or sound-reflecting surfaces.